Dirt Cake Dessert is whipped cream pudding cake topped with crushed Oreos and gummy worms. This easy no bake dessert is a kid and adult favorite!

 - Gummi worms: Use any kind of flavor and color of gummi worms you want to, or mix and match.
 Some favorites of mine are cherry, strawberry and orange.
 I don’t recommend sour gummis here, for obvious reasons.

-- Halloween Dirt Cake and Easter dirt cakes are fun and festive alternatives!
+- Halloween Dirt Cake and Easter dirt cake are fun and festive alternatives!

 More Easy Dessert Recipes

-- 2 boxes (3.4 oz each) instant chocolate pudding mix
+- 2 boxes nstant chocolate pudding mix 3.4 ounce each i

 - In a large mixing bowl, cream together the butter, cream cheese, and powdered sugar until fluffy.
 Set aside.